-1.Formation of tubular heart
+1. Formation of the primitive heart tube

-- Two endocardial tubes, pushed in the thoracic cavity, begin to fuse together and this process is completed at about 22 days.
+- ▶ Two endocardial tubes, pushed in the thoracic cavity, begin to fuse together and this process is completed at about 22 days.

-- Two tubes form a single primitive heart tube the tubular heart, which quickly forms five distinct regions (listed from cranial to caudal position):
+- ▶ Two tubes form a single primitive heart tube the tubular heart, which quickly forms five distinct regions:

 - a. truncus arteriosus,

 - b. bulbus cordis,

 - c. primitive ventricle;

 - d. primitive atrium,

 - e. sinus venosus.

-1.Formation of tubular heart
+1. Formation of the primitive heart tube

-- The truncus arteriosus will divide to form the aorta and the pulmonary trunk. - The bulbus cordis will develop into the smooth upper part of the right ventricle (conus arteriosus) and of the left ventricle (aortic vestibule). - The primitive ventricle will form the trabeculated part of the right and left ventricles. - The primitive atrium will become the trabeculated part of both atria and auricles. - The sinus venosus will develop into the posterior (smooth) part of the right atrium (sinus venarum) and the coronary sinus.
+- The truncus arteriosus will divide to form the aorta and the pulmonary trunk. - The bulbus cordis will develop into the right ventricle. - ▶ The primitive ventricle will form the left ventricle. - The primitive atrium will become the anterior parts of both atria and auricles. - The sinus venosus will develop into the posterior part of the right atrium and the coronary sinus.